Offering evening, weekend, online,

 - A flexible part-time program, with courses offered in a combination of evening, weekend, online, and blended options.

 Students choose the format and combination of classes that work best for their schedules, and complete the program in a timeframe that is realistic for them.
-Our individualized advising helps students succeed both inside and outside the classroom during their Adler School experience.
+Our individualized advising helps students succeed both inside and outside the classroom during their Adler University experience.

 Graduates of this program are eligible to apply for: